-In less than a year, the transition period for new registrations of medical devices under Directives 93/42/EEC and 93/385/EEC will end.
+With Regulation (EU) 2020/561 of 23 April 2020, the transition period for the new approval of medical devices in accordance with Directives 93/42/EC and 93/385/EEC has been extended by one year.
 Such products must then comply with the new Medical Devices Directive EU 2017/745 (MDR).
 The 98/79/EC for In Vitro Diagnostics will be replaced by the EU Regulation 2017/746 (IVDR).
 Manufacturers will have two years longer to implement the new conformity assessment procedure.

 Is it possible to briefly outline the innovations?

 Unfortunately not.
 It is, as so often, quite complex.
 For example, we’re working internally on a correlation table between the old directives and the new regulations, but we could just as easily start with a brand new matrix: For example, the number of articles to be observed in the new MDR has increased more than five-fold; from 23 to 123.